Date: December 9 · 2017

 Xue xiaohui, started her career on Hearst in 2005 and its been part of ELLE decoration for 10 years.
 As a magazine operations helm, Xue Xiaohui advocated long-term focus on China and Asia design development, and in the power of the media to promote a better life.

-A former employee in Siemens’ Munich design headquarter, Jamy Yang received master degree of industrial design from Germany with full scholarship of WK Foundation after 7-year study in Zhejiang University and China Academy of Art.
-Jamy’s design dedication has brought him international recognition, hundreds of design awards including Red Dot, iF, G-Mark, IDEA and DFA Silver etc. He has been listed as “Top Influential Chinese Designer” on Forbes.
+A former employee in Siemens’ Munich design headquarter, Jamy Yang received a master’s degree in Industrial Design from Germany.
+Jamy’s design dedication has brought him international recognition, hundreds of design awards including Red Dot, iF, G-Mark, IDEA and DFA Silver, etc. He has been listed as “Top Influential Chinese Designer” on Forbes.

 Emilio Salazar is the Managing Director of Roca China, who has worked in Roca for the past 18 years, in 6 different countries: Spain, Portugal, Argentina, Austria, India and for the last 6 years based in Shanghai.
 Emilio is currently responsible as Country Director for the Chinese market, where Roca Group has a strong industrial presence with 10 factories and a human strength of 2.600 employees.
 Emilio has also been experienced as the Managing Director in Roca Group companies in those several countries.
 He was the industrial engineer graduated from Polytechnic University of Catalonia and obtained the MBA at Iese (Barcelona).